BiniyamSishah/BiniyamSishah.github.io/_pages/about.md

 My background and history
 ======

-My M.Sc was from the [Water resources engineering](https://iupware.be/).
-The program was co-hosted by the [KU Leuven](https://www.kuleuven.be/english/) and the [Vrije Universiteit Brussel](https://www.vub.be/en/home).
-I took my B.Sc. in Water resources and environmental engineering from [Jimma University](https://www.ju.edu.et/).
+My M.Sc was in [Water Resources Engineering](https://iupware.be/).
+The program was co-hosted by the [KU Leuven](https://www.kuleuven.be/english/) and the [Vrije Universiteit Brussel](https://www.vub.be/en/home) and I took my B.Sc. in Water Resources and Environmental Engineering from [Jimma University](https://www.ju.edu.et/).

 I have held multiple teaching positions in [Jimma University](https://www.ju.edu.et/), [Addis Ababa Science and Technology University](http://www.aastu.edu.et/), and [Ethiopian Technical University](https://www.ftveti.edu.et/).
+Moreover, I am currently co-advising graduate students thesis in [Addis Ababa University](http://www.aau.edu.et/) and [Arba Minch University](https://www.amu.edu.et/).
 I have also worked in the consultancy and construction sectors.
-In these positions, I have worked at the levels of freelance consultant, Sanitary engineer, and Project manager.
+In these two positions, I have worked at the levels of freelance consultant, Sanitary engineer, and Project manager.

 My intellectual communities
 ------
-I aspire to tackle the hardest problems in the field of atmospheric science, hydraulic and hydrological engineering.
+I aspire to tackle the most challenging problems in the fields of hydraulic engineering, hydrology and climate science.